Last updated December 11th, 2022.

 Cambodia tends to fly under the radar in the world of foreign investment.
-Many tend to think of it as a small, war-torn country that lags behind its neighbors in population, wealth, and development.
+Many who are not familiar tend to think of it as a war-torn nation that lags behind its neighbors in terms of population and wealth.

-However, this frontier market is actually one of the best places in Asia for real estate investors.
-Cambodia’s economy is relatively small but very resilient.
+However, this high-growth frontier market is one of the best places in Asia if you’re a real estate investor.
+Cambodia’s economy is small but incredibly resilient.

 Given Bangkok’s explosive growth in the real estate sector since the 1980s, investors may want to take note of Phnom Penh.

 The city also attracts expats with its lively street markets, stunning French architecture, and historic temples.
-Given this appeal, savvy investors have begun to flock to Phnom Penh for profitable real estate at shockingly low prices.
+Given the mix of appeal and affordability, savvy investors have begun flocking to Phnom Penh to buy profitable real estate at shockingly low prices.

 Foreigners normally purchase two types of property – shophouse apartments and condos.
 Shophouse apartments can be renovated, rented, and resold for a hearty return.